 Except for removing crossing, broken or diseased branches, the tree does not require pruning.
 Only prune while the tree is dormant and not during the growing season, as it stresses the tree and makes it more susceptible to oak wilt.

 To successfully grow chinkapin oak from acorns, collect them immediately after they dropped.
 Place them in a bowl of cold water; viable seeds will sink to the bottom while those with low viability will float.
 Discard those and plant the viable acorns right away to achieve optimum germination rate.
 If you store the acorns over the winter, the germination rate can drop from over 90 precent to less than 50 percent.

 Plant the acorns sideways 3/4 to 1 inch deep in pots first or directly in their permanent location.
 Water them with at least 1 inch of water every week if it doesn’t rain.
 Cover the soil with 2 to 3 inches of mulch or straw, which will help suppress weeds and protect the seedlings against frost heave.
 The acorns will soon start germinating, then growth will stop during cold weather and restart in the spring.
 Be very careful when pulling weeds so that you don’t uproot the tender seedlings.

 Common Pests & Plant Diseases

 As a native tree, chinkapin oak is relatively resistant to insects and diseases.
 But when the tree is under stress, such as from too much or too little water, soggy or compacted soil, or road salt, it can be affected by disease.
-One of the most damaging is the fungus oak wilt, which kills the tree within two to three years.
+One of the most damaging is the fungus oak wilt, which kills the tree in fewer than a few years.
 Other diseases include cankers, shoestring root rot, anthracnose, and leaf blister.

 An infestation with gypsy moth and orange-striped oakworm, and the variable oakleaf caterpillar can defoliate the tree.